Vancouver-KDD/leetcode-study/lykim/w4_find-minimum-in-rotated-sorted-array.md

 ## Approach
-- Contemplate about the condition to determine at which side the mininum exists - draw the permutations
+- Contemplate the condition to determine at which side the minimum exists - draw the permutations
-- if mid point is larger than the very right value, the minimum is at the right side.
+- if the mid point is larger than the very right value, the minimum is at the right side.
 Otherwise, at the left side.

 ### Complexity
 - Time complexity - O(logn)